 7 Use Cases for 3D Rendering

-The term 3D rendering is also commonly referred to as 3D visualisation or 3D modelling.
+The term 3D rendering is also commonly referred to as 3D visualization or 3D modeling.
 In any case, 3D software is used to create graphical content such as buildings, animations, and images.
 Due to its increasing popularity, 3D rendering is becoming faster, cost-effective, and more efficient every day.
 Keep reading for seven use cases for 3D rendering.

 1. Kitchen Design

-Whether your clients are remodelling their home or building something brand new, they can accurately visualise their entire space with 3D rendering.
-Showcase every detail of a kitchen design, from the flooring and backsplash to the wall colour and cabinet finishing with a 3D model.
+Whether your clients are remodeling their homes or building something brand new, they can accurately visualize their entire space with 3D rendering.
+Showcase every detail of a kitchen design, from the flooring and backsplash to the wall color and cabinet finishing with a 3D model.
 Make suggestions for your clients and compare multiple versions of a design without having to build or rebuild.